Learn About Tree Species

 Medium Trees – 25 to 40 Feet Tall

 Handroanthus heptaphyllus (Tabebuia heptaphyllus) Pink Trumpet Tree.
-S, 20-30’ x 15- 25’.
+Semi-deciduous, 20-30’ x 15- 25’.
 Moderately low shading, well-drained soil, medium water use when established, full sun, and 12″-24″ growth per year.
 Established trees can get by on infrequent deep irrigation.
-Spectacular when in full bloom with showy pink or purple flowers that attract hummingbirds.
+Spectacular when in full bloom with showy pink or purple flowers in Winter or Spring that attract hummingbirds.
 Does well in lawns with good drainage.

 Schinus molle California Pepper, Peruvian Pepper.
-E, 25-50’ x 25-40’.
+Evergreen, 25-50’ x 25-40’.
 Gives moderate to dense shading, low water use when established, full sun to partial shade and 12″-24″ growth per year.
 The fragrant flower and fruit attracts bees.
+Wildlife uses the fruit.
+Root damage potential is high.
 Old trees will become hollow.

 Large Trees – Over 40 Feet Tall